 In most cases, gum swelling can be pain-free and other times it can be painful.
 So it is good not to ignore any symptoms, as they could mean you have gum disease.
 Typical symptoms include:

 - Swollen, red, bleeding, or tender gums.

 - Bad breath or a bad taste in your mouth

 - Loose teeth and visible pus that surrounds your gums and teeth.

 - Sore tongue, swollen lymph nodes, or pale skin

 - Quick weight loss that cannot be explained

-- General weakness, tiredness or dizziness.
+- General weakness, tiredness, or dizziness.

 Some symptoms noted when a person has gum swelling can indicate the presence of a serious disease.
 So it is important to have them evaluated as soon as possible.
-Such signs include the inability to swallow or breath, high fever of more than 101 degrees F, and/or severe gum bleeding.
+Such signs include the inability to swallow or breathe, high fever of more than 101 degrees F, and/or severe gum bleeding.
 Thus, if you would ask me, I would tell you to search for an orthodontist near me results on the internet right now.